RealTimeLogic/BAS/README.md

     src/BAS.c\
     src/arch/Posix/ThreadLib.c src/arch/NET/generic/SoDisp.c src/DiskIo/posix/BaFile.c\
     main.c examples/xedge/src/xedge.c examples/xedge/src/led.c\
-    examples/xedge/obj/LspZip.c -lpthread -lm
+    examples/xedge/obj/XedgeZip.c -lpthread -lm
 ```

-The file LspZip.c is Xedge's resources converted to a C file.
-You find the resources in the same directory in lsp.zip.
-The tutorial [Rapid Firmware Development](https://realtimelogic.com/articles/Rapid-Firmware-Development-with-the-Barracuda-App-Server) shows how to initially use the provided Xedge to develop your own application and how to replace LspZip.c with your own application when it is ready for deployment.
-The tools directory includes the bin2c tool used for converting ZIP files to C files.
-Embedding the resources in the firmware is convenient, but not required.
+The file **XedgeZip.c** embodies Xedge's resources, transformed into a C file.
+You can uncover this file's resources and detailed build instructions in the [BAS-Resources Repository](https://github.com/RealTimeLogic/BAS-Resources).

 If you run the server after compiling it, you will see no printouts.
 The server tries to open port 80 and if that fails, it tries to open port 9357.
 Embedded systems with a console can enable the [trace library](https://realtimelogic.com/ba/doc/en/C/reference/html/structHttpTrace.html) by providing a callback for the data being printed.
 You can also view the trace in a browser by navigating to http://ip-addr/rtl/tracelogger/.
 See the [TraceLogger Documentation](https://realtimelogic.com/ba/doc/?url=auxlua.html#tracelogger) for details and our online tutorial server for a demo: [https://tutorial.realtimelogic.com/rtl/tracelogger/](https://tutorial.realtimelogic.com/rtl/tracelogger/)